Obi Islands: Administration

 The Obi Islands are part of South Halmahera Regency.
 The archipelago is directly bordered by the rest of North Maluku Province to the north and west, by Maluku Province in the south and by West Papua Province in the east.
 The total area of the main island is about 2500 km2.
 Obi Island and the surrounding small islands are divided into five administrative districts (kecamatan), which are sub-divided into 34 administrative villages (desa and kelurahan), with villages further subdivided into hamlets.
-Of the five districts, three comprise the main Obi Island, although each district also includes neighbouring smaller islands - Obi District includes the southern part of Bisa Island to the north of Obi Island, Obi Timur District includes Tobalai Island to the east, and Obi Selatan Island also includes Gomumu Island to the south.
-The other two districts include no part of Obi Island; Obi Barat District includes Obilatu and Belangbelang Islands to the west of Obi Island, together with the southern part (Tapa desa) of Tapat Island, while Obi Utara District includes the main part of Bisa Island to the north of Obi Island, together with the northern part (Pasir Putih desa) of Tapat Island.
+Of the five districts, three comprise the main Obi Island, although each district also includes neighbouring smaller islands - Obi District includes the southern part of Bisa Island to the north of Obi Island, Obi Timur District includes Tobalai Island to the east, and Obi Selatan Island also includes Gomumu Island and Pasir Raja to the south.
+The other two districts include no part of Obi Island; Obi Barat District includes Obilatu and Belang-belang Islands to the west of Obi Island, together with the southern part (Tapa desa) of Tapat Island, while Obi Utara District includes the main part of Bisa Island to the north of Obi Island, together with the northern part (Pasir Putih desa) of Tapat Island.

 Demographics

-The population of the Obi Islands Group was 51,510 people in mid 2021, with a population density of 16.90 people per square kilometre.
+The population of the Obi Islands Group was 53,182 people in mid 2023, with a population density of about 18.9 people per square kilometre.
 All inhabitants on the Obi Island are migrants, as these islands had no indigenous population.
-The first groups to settle on Obi Island were the Buton, followed by immigrants from Tobelo-Galela, Ternate, Tidore, Makian-Kayoa, Bugis, Makassar and Java.
+The first groups to settle on Obi Island were the Butonese and Tobelo–Galela, followed by immigrants of ethnicity Ternate, Tidore, Bacan, Makian, Kayoa, Buginese, and Javanese.
 Almost all of the residents are scattered along the coast with the highlands mostly uninhabited jungle.
 However, there are some worker settlements in hilly areas which have mines and temporary settlements for clove farmers used during clove harvesting season.
 Infrastructure, especially in terms of modern medical facilities, is lacking.

 The languages spoken on the islands are Galela and Tobelo, which belong to the West Papuan language family.
+Apart from that, languages from the Austronesian language family include Muna–Buton (consisting of many languages), Buginese, and Javanese.
+The languages used as lingua franca are North Moluccan Malay and Indonesian.

 Villages

-The five districts are sub-divided into villages (rural desa and urban kelurahan), listed below with their areas and their populations at the 2020 Census.
+The five districts are sub-divided into villages (rural desa and urban kelurahan), listed below with their areas and their populations at the 2020 Census and according to the official estimates for mid 2023.
 The administrative centres of the five districts are denoted by asterisks.